Presbyterian College

-Presbyterian College (PC) is a private Presbyterian liberal arts college in Clinton, South Carolina.
+Presbyterian College (PC) is a private liberal arts college in Clinton, South Carolina, United States.
+It was founded in 1880 and is affiliated with the Presbyterian Church (USA).

 History

-Presbyterian College was founded in 1880 by the William Plumer Jacobs.
+Presbyterian College was founded in 1880 by William Plumer Jacobs.
 He had served as the pastor of First Presbyterian Church in Clinton since 1864 and founded the Thornwell Orphanage.
 Originally called Clinton College, its first class (including three women) graduated in 1883.
-In establishing PC, his "tree of knowledge", Jacobs' goal was to educate young people for lives of service to church and society, and thereby be, in his words, "epistles to Christ's honor and glory".
+In establishing PC, his "tree of knowledge," Jacobs' goal was to educate young people for lives of service to church and society, and thereby be, in his words, "epistles to Christ's honor and glory."

 By the time of Jacobs' death in 1917, the college had grown considerably in size and resources, and had six major buildings.
 Neville Hall, PC's most recognized structure, was constructed in 1907.
-The tenure of president Davison McDowell Douglas (1911-1926) saw the tripling of the size of the faculty and student body, the construction of four new buildings, and growth in the college's assets from $150,000 to over $1 million.
+The tenure of president Davison McDowell Douglas (1911–1926) saw the tripling of the size of the faculty and student body, the construction of four new buildings, and growth in the college's assets from $150,000 to over $1 million.
 After weathering the storms of the Great Depression and Second World War, Presbyterian has continued expansion on many fronts through the second half of the twentieth century.
 It became fully coeducational in 1965 (and in so doing dropped its previous motto, "Where Men are Made").
 In 1969, it began admitting African-American students.

 Academics

 Undergraduate

 Presbyterian College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).
 The School of the Liberal Arts confers B.A. and B.S. degrees in 30 courses of study and 9 pre-professional programs including Pre-Law, Pre-Med, Pre-Theology, and Pre-Pharmacy.
 PC also offers a dual-degree program in Engineering (with Clemson University, Auburn University, Georgia Tech, the University of South Carolina, and Vanderbilt University) and minor fields in an additional 13 disciplines such as Africana Studies, Media Studies, and Women's and Gender Studies.
 The liberal arts program has small average class sizes (13-15 students).
-Beginning in 1991, six Presbyterian College faculty members have been declared Carnegie/CASE South Carolina Professor of the Year Award winners.

-PC is one of two South Carolina colleges or universities with a Confucius Institute, which fosters economic connections and cultural interaction between the US and China.
-Through the institute, Presbyterian participates in a partnership and exchange program with Guizhou University, located in Guiyang, China.
-The Confucius Institute sponsors cultural events on PC's campus and offers elementary, intermediate, and advanced courses in Mandarin.
+PC houses a Center for South Korean and East Asian Studies, which is partnered with Hannam University.